-Seller shall ensure that the security systems comply with all requirements of Law, applicable Permits, and the other requirements of the Performance Standard.
+Seller shall ensure that the security systems comply with all requirements of Law, and applicable Permits.

-2.9 Temporary Site Installations and Laydown Areas
+2.8 Temporary Site Installations and Laydown Areas

 Seller shall obtain all necessary approvals and/or Permits for the installation of the temporary site installations and laydown areas.